 11 Tips for Executive Networking with Business School Alumni

 The insider perspective of business school alumni is a great resource for executives considering EMBA studies.
-But how to maximize the benefits of networking?
+But how to maximise the benefits of networking?

 11 Tips for Executive Networking with Business School Alumni

 The insider perspective of business school alumni is a great resource for executives considering EMBA studies.
-But how to speed up their research and maximize the benefits of networking?
+But how should you speed up your research and maximise the benefits of networking?

 How to approach top business school alumni